cjonesdev/docker-amazonlinux-lamp/README.md

 Creates a LAMP stack image using the official Amazon Linux image for [Docker](http://docker.com)

+* Apache 2.4
+* PHP 7.0
+* MySQL 5.7
+* MongoDB 3.4

+- http and https (unsigned)
+- remote access for MySQL and MongoDB

 ## Getting Started

 This container is recommended for development use, to mirror or mimic development of an AWS EC2 instance running Amazon Linux.
-It includes MySQL 5.6, Apache 2.4 and most of the PHP 7.0.* packages.

 #### Build Image